Before I Die

 Before I Die is a young adult novel written by Jenny Downham, first published by David Fickling Books in 2007.
-The novel follows the shortly ending life of Tessa, from her perspective.
+The novel follows Tessa's shortly-ending life from her perspective.

 Plot

 Tessa is diagnosed with acute lymphoblastic leukaemia.
-Despite four years of chemotherapy, she has discovered that her cancer is terminal and her doctors give her a short time to live.
-Tessa, with the help of her best friend Zoey, comes up with a list of things she wants to do before she dies, including some risky behaviours that she deems necessary to have "lived".
+Despite four years of chemotherapy, she has discovered that her cancer is terminal, and her doctors give her a short time to live.
+Tessa, with the help of her best friend, Zoey, comes up with a list of things she wants to do before she dies, including some risky behaviours that she deems necessary to have "lived."
 Zoey is excited and supportive of the outrageous bucket list until an unplanned pregnancy test comes up positive.

 Tessa's parents are divorced and have very different views on her desire to experience the dangerous side of life before she passes.
-Her mother is loving and joking about the situation and seems supportive; however, she has not been present in Tessa's treatments, nor involved in her life at a deep level.
+Her mother is loving and joking about the situation and seems supportive, but she has not been present in Tessa's treatments or involved in her life at a deep level.
 Tessa's father is timid and just wants to spend time with his daughter.
-He is resistant to Tessa's behaviour from the start, but realises he has little influence and can only enjoy the time they have left.
-Her father's main mechanism for coping is denial.
-She mentions that he spends hours on the computer looking up possible treatments for her even after the doctors have told her that the cancer has consumed her body.
+He is resistant to Tessa's behaviour from the start but realises that he has little influence and can only enjoy the time that they have left.
+Her father's main mechanism for coping is denial; she mentions that he spends hours on the computer looking up possible treatments for her even after the doctors told her that the cancer has consumed her body.

-Tessa's brother, Cal, is a brutally honest individual who has mixed feelings throughout the novel ranging from lack of care to jealousy to sadness.
+Tessa's brother, Cal, is a brutally honest individual and has mixed feelings throughout the novel ranging from lack of care to jealousy to sadness.
 In the beginning of the novel, Cal says to his sister "I'm gonna miss you" during a joking situation.

-One of Tessa's last wishes is to find love, of which she thinks she has with her neighbour Adam.
+One of Tessa's last wishes is to find love, which she thinks that she has with her neighbour Adam.
 Adam is shy, and his main priority is taking care of his sickly mother after his father died.

-The book, written in first person from Tessa's point of view, follows her last few months of life, explores her relationships with her loved ones, and her personal feelings about being trapped in a failing body.
+The book is written in the first person from Tessa's point of view.
+It follows her last few months of life, explores her relationships with her loved ones, and her personal feelings about being trapped in a failing body.